Soccer is the universal language that can bridge gaps and unite communities.

 In total, there were 92,022 kids in Michigan and 3,055,148 in the nation last year who paid to play in the US Youth Soccer system.
 In the Lansing area alone, about 5,000 kids are involved in organized youth soccer

 Unfortunately, there is still a gap in opportunity for many.
 Embodying the inclusive nature of the game at its most grassroots level, Beacon Soccer Field will be the only field of its kind offering free play all the time in Lansing’s urban core.

-Support this Project: Visit Patronicity through May 22, 2015
+Crowdfunding through Patronicity completed May 22, 2015

-Contributions via check can be mailed to the Capital Area Soccer League (CASL) at:
+Continued contributions via check can be mailed to the Capital Area Soccer League (CASL) at: